chpc-tech-eval/scc/tutorial4/README.md

 The `S:C:T` column means "sockets, cores, threads" and your numbers for your compute node should match the settings that you made in the `slurm.conf` file.
 ## Configure Grafana Dashboard for Slurm

-# Using Terraform to Automate the Deployment of your OpenStack Instances
+# Automating the Deployment of your OpenStack Instances Using Terraform

+##

-# Using Ansisble to Automate the Configuration of your VMs
+# Automating the Configuration of your VMs Using Ansible

 # Introduction to Continuous Integration
 ## GitHub